The semilinear heat inequality with Morrey initial data on Riemannian manifolds: Preliminaries

 Let \(M\) be a Riemannian manifold of dimension \(n\) with Riemannian metric \(g\).
 We denote the covariant derivative induced by the Levi-Civita connection of \(g\) by \(\nabla\).
 Our convention for the Laplace-Beltrami operator is given by the following action on functions: We let \(\mu_g\) denote the Riemannian measure induced by \(g\).

 We next define Morrey spaces of functions.
-Suppose \(M\) has bounded geometry, i.e. the sectional curvatures are uniformly bounded and the injectivity radius is uniformly bounded away from zero.
-It follows from G{\"u}nther's volume comparison and Bishop-Gromov's volume comparison theorems that there exists \(V \geq 1\) such that for all \(R \in (0, 1)\) and \(x \in M\) we have
+Suppose \(M\) has bounded geometry, i.e., the sectional curvatures are uniformly bounded and the injectivity radius is uniformly bounded away from zero.
+It follows from the volume comparison theorems of G{\"u}nther and Bishop-Gromov that there exists \(V \geq 1\) such that for all \(R \in (0, 1)\) and \(x \in M\) we have

 \begin{defn} Given \(q \in [1, \infty]\) and \(\lambda \in [0, n]\), we define the Morrey norm of a locally integrable function \(f\) to be We define the Morrey space \(M^{q, \lambda}\) to be \(L^\infty\) if \(q = \infty\), and otherwise